blocsoc-iitd/zkbootcamp/README.md

 4) https://starkware.co/stark-101/  , hands-on for writing starks from scratch in python
 5) https://github.com/lambdaclass/STARK101-rs , rust version of the above
 6) https://medium.com/starkware/tagged/stark-math
-7) https://neptune.cash/learn/stark-anatomy/ this is a 6-part series on writing starks in python. a good project to go with  https://neptune.cash/learn/brainfuck-tutorial/ - A tutorial on building a project demonstrating the computational integrity of a program written in Brainfuck.
+7) https://neptune.cash/learn/stark-anatomy/ This is a 6-part series on writing starks in Python. a good project to go with  https://neptune.cash/learn/brainfuck-tutorial/ - A tutorial on building a project demonstrating the computational integrity of a program written in Brainfuck.
 If you come across any other good resources, feel free to share them in the group.